grey-fish/grey-fish.github.io/Bandit/Level16.md

 ![Level 16 Image](./images/Level16.2.png)

 <br/>
-Coped the key to file named `bandit17`, set appropriate permissions and try to login as bandit17.
+Copied the key to a file named `bandit17`, set appropriate permissions and try to login as bandit17.

 ![Level 16 Image](./images/Level16.3.png)